Victorian Carbon Farming Program

 Frequently Asked Questions

-The program acknowledges the challenges Victorian rural landowners have traditionally faced in accessing carbon markets.
-Recognising these challenges, the program has been designed so that Victorian landowners have better access to incentives that support tree growing activities and ultimately deliver new income streams and other on-farm benefits.
+The program acknowledges the challenges Victorian rural Landowners have traditionally faced in accessing carbon markets.
+Recognising these challenges, the program has been designed so that Victorian Landowners have better access to incentives that support tree growing activities and ultimately deliver new income streams and other on-property benefits.

 Beyond an expansion of the private forestry estate, the program also aims to develop private sector capacity to assist Landowners in maximising revenue from carbon, timber or other environmental markets via professional advice and assistance from Project Advisors registered with the program.

-The Victorian Carbon Farming Program (VCFP) Pilot is the first phase of the VCFP and will run for 18 months from mid 2023 to late 2024.
+The Victorian Carbon Farming Program (VCFP) Pilot is the first phase of the VCFP and is running for 18 months from mid-2023 to late 2024.